 2410.A1 - Final communication of engagement results must include applicable conclusions, as well as applicable recommendations and/or action plans.
 Where appropriate, the internal auditors' opinion should be provided.
-An opinion must take into account the expectations of senior management, the boardBoard, and other stakeholders and must be supported by sufficient, reliable, relevant, and useful information.
+An opinion must take into account the expectations of senior management, the board.bo